LogtalkDotOrg/logtalk3/examples/NOTES.md

 	simple example of supporting application localization in multiple languages

-- `logging`
-	example of using a category to define a simple logging support for objects

 - `logic`
 	example of a translator of first-order predicate logic propositions to conjunctive normal form and to clausal form

+- `logs`
+	example of using a category to define a simple log support for objects

 - `lpa`
 	examples adapted from the LPA Prolog++ system (an expert system for